ansys/pyansys-sound/README.rst

 Documentation for the latest stable release of PyAnsys Sound is hosted at `PyAnsys Sound Documentation <https://sound.docs.pyansys.com/version/stable/>`_.

-In the upper right corner of the documentation's title bar, there is an option for switching from viewing the documentation for the latest stable release to viewing the documentation for the development version or previously released versions.
+In the upper right corner of the documentation title bar, there is an option for switching from viewing the documentation for the latest stable release to viewing the documentation for the development version or previously released versions.